2016 •Nintendo Entertainment System

 RG-FC520 becomes much easier to judge once it is forced into the same room as GB300, GameBoy ESP32, and Odroid Go.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 RG-FC520 versus GB300 is interesting because closest match is the obvious angle.
-Compared with RG-FC520, GB300 makes the more obvious play for readers who care about closest match.
+GB300 sits close enough to RG-FC520 to make the comparison meaningful, but different enough to sharpen the buying decision.
 GB300 is tracked around 15.0.
 Its overall rating is ⭐️¾.
 RG-FC520 versus GameBoy ESP32 is interesting because closest match is the obvious angle.
-GameBoy ESP32 sits close enough to RG-FC520 to make the comparison meaningful, but different enough to sharpen the buying decision.
+If RG-FC520 feels almost right but not quite, GameBoy ESP32 is the sort of nearby detour that can completely change the shortlist.
 GameBoy ESP32 is tracked around 60.0.
 More importantly, its overall rating is ⭐️.
 RG-FC520 versus Odroid Go is interesting because better value is the obvious angle.
-If RG-FC520 feels almost right but not quite, Odroid Go is the sort of nearby detour that can completely change the shortlist.
+That said, if RG-FC520 feels almost right but not quite, Odroid Go is the sort of nearby detour that can completely change the shortlist.
 Odroid Go is tracked around Discontinued.

 RG-FC520 is best framed as a machine for players who care about nostalgia, portability, and quick pick-up sessions.
 The smartest handheld purchases usually happen when the buyer matches the hardware to a play style instead of falling for the loudest marketing line.